 “Soap is the daughter of an incredibly affluent multi-millionaire family.
 Soap is one of my best friends although we have very little in common.
 Her childhood was what one would call pure opulence.
 Today, she is in her 30s with a drinking problem.
 She has bad health and cannot hold down a job.”

 But after I calmed down I thought…well.
-It’s not really her fault and she’s at least trying to learn how to live a normal life!
+It’s not her fault and she’s at least trying to learn how to live a normal life!
 Her rich parents did not teach her to live with less.

 11. The internal raging desire to prove yourself.

 This is the BEST one!!!
 If you have this, good!!!